DEGJS/formValidation/README.md

 ### .reset()
 Parameters: `none`
 Removes all registered fields from the validation instance.

+## Helpful Hints
+* If FormValidation is being used on your form, **never try to write other validation functionality in tandem with it**.
+FormValidation disables HTML5 form validation and swallows several form- and field-related events.
+Trying to write separate validation will cause unexpected side effects and make debugging very difficult.
+A better approach is to write a custom FormValidation rule to handle your additional validation.
+You can also leverage FormValidation's built-in events (`on[Form/Field]ValidationStart`, `on[Form/Field]ValidationSuccess`, and `on[Form/Field]ValidationError`) to write custom behavior during the form's validation lifecycle.
+* When writing custom rules, **avoid adding side effects to your rule whenever possible**.
+An example of a side effect would be querying or mutating the DOM within the rule's `.isRelevant()` or `.validate()` methods.
+Doing so makes the rule less reusable and can introduce validation behavior that's difficult to troubleshoot.
+Instead, place your custom logic within FormValidation's built-in event callbacks.

 ## Common Use Case Examples
 ### Dynamically adding/removing fields from validation